Islandora-Devops/migrate_7x_claw/README.md

 ![Migration result](docs/images/migrate_result1.jpg)

-Once you have completed all 3

 ## How this migration works
-To allow for the magic Danny content modelling overhaul.

 1. The migration searches Solr for all of the content models specified.
-1. Each is migrated to a new node in Drupal.
+1. Each 7.x object is migrated to a new node in Drupal 8.
-Then it creates a file for the OBJ datastream of each of these objects.
+1. Then it creates a file for the OBJ datastream of each of these objects.
 Lastly it creates a media object that links the file to the node.